The XBRL International Best Practices Board set up the Entity-Specific Disclosures Task Force in February 2016.

 As a result of these kinds of requirements, ESDs included in reporting requirements range between:

-- Prescriptive and Predictable; the reporting is required and common to all entities but the details are unique to the reporting entity.
-For example, disclose certain elements by reporting segment.
+- Prescriptive and Predictable: the reporting is required and common to all entities but the details are unique to the reporting entity.
+For example, reporting certain disclosures by operating segment.

 - Broadly defined reporting requirement (e.g., describe your business), and

-- Unpredictable information; the entity chooses to report under general overall requirements, (e.g., subtotals)
+- Unpredictable information: the entity chooses to report information that is consistent with but not required by reporting requirements, (e.g., subtotals).

 Consequently, ESDs range from those with predictable relationships to existing disclosures in the BT to those which are more unpredictable in their form and relationships.